google/crubit/docs/overview/debugging.md

 NOTE: This feature is under development and is planned to be complete by the end of 2025.
 There might not be much in the logs yet.
-See b/449749452 for status, and the design doc <internal link>.
+See b/449749452 for status, and the design doc crubit.rs-logging.

 Crubit tool invocations only log at the error level or higher to keep spam out of build logs, but the stderr logging verbosity level is configurable.